 5. Google Duos

 Yet another app from Google, but with a less sophisticated layout and interface.
-Duos is the go-to application when you need to conduct a simple question-answer interview.
+Duos are the go-to application when you need to conduct a simple question-answer interview.
 Apart from its simplicity and the support for real-time HD video communication, you can add up to 12 people to the meeting.

 - The app provides high-quality video calls even to those with low speed and bandwidth internet.